Terra Ceia, Florida

 Terra Ceia is an unincorporated community in Manatee County, Florida, United States that includes the 1932 acre Terra Ceia Preserve.
-It is located on Terra Ceia Island on the Southern shore of Tampa Bay near the intersection of US 19 and I-275, at the southern end of the Sunshine Skyway Bridge.
+It is located on Terra Ceia Island near the Southern shore of Tampa Bay near the intersection of US 19 and I-275, at the southern end of the Sunshine Skyway Bridge.
+It is surrounded by Tampa Bay to the north and west, Rubonia to the east, and Terra Ceia Bay to the south.

 Geography

 The community is part of the Bradenton–Sarasota–Venice Metropolitan Statistical Area.
 The 1932 acre Terra Ceia Preserve is also located in the area and protected by the Southwest Florida Water Management District and Florida Department of Environmental Protection.
 It offers fishing and hiking.

 History

 Early Inhabitants and Origins of Name

 The first known inhabitants of Terra Ceia were the Timucuan Indians.
 These people lived quietly on the western shore of Terra Ceia.
 Proof of their existence can be seen in the shell mounds that dot the area.
-In 1539, Hernando De Soto and his men established a camp at the indian mounds of Terra Ceia and rested there for six weeks before continuing their exploration of the southeastern United States.
+In 1539, Hernando De Soto and his men established a camp at the Indian mounds of Terra Ceia and rested there for six weeks before continuing their exploration of the southeastern United States.

 By the late 1700s, Terra Ceia became a temporary home to Cuban and Spanish fishermen who set up temporary camps and homes during their seasonal fishing expeditions.
 Records show that Spanish cartographers labeled the island Terra Ceia.
 One version of the origin story of the name says that this meant ‘Land of Rosia,’ a reference to Ranchero de Rosie, a Cuban fishing rancho located there at the time.
 Cuban fishermen utilized the ranchero to meet with native people for trading and to catch and prepare fish for shipment to Cuba.
 An alternative name explanation in the 1930s is that Terra Ceia is a misinterpretation of ‘terra cielo’ meaning heavenly land.
 A subsequent 1970 explanation stated that Terra Ceia is a possible misspelling of ‘terra ceja’ which would translate to ‘land’s summit.’